Clovis-Community-College-CSCI/Bed-Bethsesda-and-Beyond/README.md

   Person 4: DJ Bridges (the artist formerly known as the BRIDGEngineer) you must make a soundtrack and sound effects for your game in BRIDGES.
 It's fine if the user has to open a web page and hit play themselves.
-You need to make original music and sound, not plagiarizing.
+You need to make original music and sound, not plagiarizing.(jose-possibly, if mutiplayer role is taken)

   Person 5: Inheritor of Suffering.
 You must make a class heirarchy of heroes and monsters and have a vector of shared_ptrs holding all the actors in the